dmbarbour/glas/docs/GrammarLogicProg.md

 ### Staged Applications

-Staged programming is especially useful in context of glas CLI '--run' and the transaction machine application loop.
+Staged programming is especially useful in context of glas CLI '--run' and the transaction loop application model.
 But there is no 'macro' option in my proposed grammar-logic language.
 Some options:

 * annotate a specific run mode for an entry method
 * introduce associated method to report a run mode